 How is this pumpkin crumble pie vegan?

-If you can do dairy, go ahead and use either cream or a full fat milk and regular butter at the same measurements.
+If you can do dairy, go ahead and omit the coconut milk and use either cream or a whole milk or heavy cream.
+Then, omit the vegan butter and use regular butter at the same measurements.

 What if I can’t use cornstarch for the pumpkin crumble?

-Cornstarch is used to help the pumpkin pie filling set up.
+Cornstarch is used to help this eggless pumpkin pie filling set up.
 If you can’t use cornstarch, use arrowroot powder instead.

 What flour do you use for the vegan crumble layer?